 yet.
 After we receive that guidance, we will add more information to this web page

 The remainder of this page explains the process we used to award the CARES Grants

 The Coronavirus Aid, Relief, and Economic Security (CARES) Act allocated Higher Education

-Emergency Relief Funds to Towson University for student grants.
-These critical funds
+Emergency Relief Funds (HEERF) to Towson University for HEERF grants to students.

-will help eligible TU students with expenses related to housing, food, health care,
+These critical funds have helped eligible TU students with expenses related to housing,

-child care, course materials, additional technology requirements, unanticipated travel,
+food, health care, child care, course materials, additional technology requirements,

 Separate and apart from the Federal CARES Act funds, TU will use the TU Foundation’s

 Student Emergency and Food Insecurity Fund to support students who are not eligible